stellarbear/MimeMagicSharp/README.md

 Detects MIME type based on file content or file extension

 ## Description
-This project was originally based on parsing  /usr/share/mime/magic (Kali Linux path) file (location may differ).
-More information about file structure [here](https://developer.gnome.org/shared-mime-info-spec/) at "The magic files" section.
-This file contains mime type definitions with a number of rule sets.
-They are applied iteratively to the file content to guess given file mime type.
+This project was originally based on parsing  **/usr/share/mime/magic** (Kali Linux) file (**mime database**).
+Location may differ.
+More information about this file structure could be found [here](https://developer.gnome.org/shared-mime-info-spec/) ("the magic files" section).

+This file contains mime type definitions with a number of rule sets, which are applied iteratively to the given file's content in order to guess mime type(s).

-Original file's format (calling **old**) is hard to modify it according to your (mine, for instance) needs.
-I decided to move on to json file format (calling **new**) with similary capabilities and some new features.
-New format could be easily modified and updated with new rule sets
+Original file's format (**old**) is hard to modify according to your needs.
+I decided to move on to json file format (**new**) with similary capabilities and some new features.
+New format could be easily modified and updated with new rule sets and mime type definitions.

-Both formats are supported for now.
-Conversion from the old to the new format is supported too.
+Both database formats are supported.
+Conversion from the old to the new database format is supported.
 Detection by extension can be used only with new file format.
 Template original and json files **will be** included soon.

 ## Structure
 Each MIME definition contains a list of rule sets.
 Each rule set contains an hierarchical list of rules.
+Rule set pseudocode:
 ```C#
 //  Level 0 rules: Rule 0
 //  Level 1 rules: Rule 1, Rule 2, Rule 3